AxtonS/mastermind/README.md

 # mastermind
 mastermind game built in ruby

+if you don't have ruby installed you can run the game at https://replit.com/@AxtonSmith/mastermind#README.md

 ## finished
 -was tricky to figure out a way to have two different array comparison techniques that don't interfere with each other but work with same information